Acupuncture works for lower back pain. Approved by WHO

 Back pain treatment in Chinese Medicine

-The Chinese Medical doctor will determine the cause of your lower back pain, and recommend a course of treatment.
+The Chinese Medical doctor will determine the cause of your back pain, and recommend a course of treatment.
 Usually, acupuncture is used for pain relief.
 Treatment may also involve moxibustion (the use of dried herbs burnt close to the skin) and Chinese herbs for patients whose system has been unbalanced by the pain and suffering from weakened Kidney and deficiency of Qi in the organ.
 Chinese deep tissue massage (Tuina) can also be highly effective in easing back pain.

 Lower back pain treatment at AcuMedic Centre in London